November 17, 2022

-Pasadena, CA – The Pasadena Symphony’s annual Holiday Candlelight concert returns to All Saints Church on Saturday, December 18, 2021 with two performances at 4:00pm & 7:00pm.
-Pasadena’s most sought-after concert of the season has become a cherished community holiday tradition and sells out quickly.
+Pasadena, CA – The Pasadena Symphony’s annual Holiday Candlelight concert returns to All Saints Church on Saturday, December 17, 2022 with two performances at 4:00pm & 7:00pm.
+Pasadena’s most sought-after event of the season has become a cherished community holiday tradition and sells out quickly.
 The architecturally exquisite and acoustically sonorous All Saints Church, Pasadena’s equivalent of a European cathedral, provides the perfect setting to immerse yourself in a Holiday wonderland among an array of hand bells and choruses, with Pasadena’s premiere orchestra.

 - What: Holiday Candlelight with the Pasadena Symphony